-On page 282, Celia and Marco discuss their dual and I learned I wasn’t alone in feeling this game was low-stakes:
+On page 282, Celia and Marco discuss their dual and I learned I wasn’t alone in feeling this game had low stakes:

 (This nonchalance carries on through to the climax.
 When this competition that isn’t a competition ends, Widget asks if it’s finished.
 The cryptic reply: “Yes and no.”)

 So for three hundred pages you have descriptions of a circus, the attractions therein, and the accounts of people who are obsessed with it.
-Lots of descriptive material is acceptable, so long as it is engaging and unique.
-However, Morgenstern believes Celia is so surreal and fascinating that she can only be described as perfect.
-Celia, with her perfectly tied shoes, perfect curtsies, and ability to stand perfectly still, possesses genuine magic and this emphasis on her perfect nature drives home that she is vaguely otherworldly.
-Perfection carries an undercurrent of the supernatural (consider everyone who believes that aliens must have built the pyramids on account of their precision.)
-Celia is slathered in this sheen of perfection as early as the second page of her introductory chapter in which we learn her “laces are knotted in perfect bows” (10).
-When she senses her own repetition, Morgenstern will shake things up with uses of “pristine”, “precise”, “immaculate”, “impossibly” (as in ‘impossibly far/thin, etc.), and “ideal”.
-Around page 84, this began to irk me enough that I made note of its frequency.
-This random sampling turned up NINE uses of ‘perfect’ within 22 pages.
+Lots of descriptive material is acceptable, so long as it’s engaging and unique.
+However, Morgenstern believes Celia is so surreal and fascinating that she can only be described as “perfect.”
+Celia, with her perfectly tied shoes, perfect curtsies, and ability to stand perfectly still, possesses genuine magic and this emphasis on her perfection establishes that she is otherworldly.
+Perfection carries an undercurrent of the supernatural (consider everyone who believes that aliens must have built the pyramids on account of their precision).
+Celia is slathered in this sheen of perfection as early as the second page of her introductory chapter in which we learn her “laces are knotted in perfect bows.”
+(10) When she senses her own repetition, Morgenstern will shake things up with uses of “pristine,” “precise,” “immaculate,” and “ideal.”
+Around page 84, this became so irritating that I started keeping track.
+This random sampling turned up NINE uses of “perfect” inside 22 pages.

 “she adds the perfect flourishes…pauses for the ideal amounts of time” (84)